Sigmaringen enclave

-The Sigmaringen enclave was the exiled remnant of France's Nazi-sympathizing Vichy government which fled to Germany during the Liberation of France near the end of World War II in order to avoid capture by the advancing Allied forces.
-Installed in the requisitioned Sigmaringen Castle as seat of the government-in-exile, Vichy French leader Philippe Pétain and a number of other collaborators awaited the end of the war.
+The Sigmaringen enclave was a temporary government-in-exile formed by remnants of France's Nazi-collaborating Vichy regime during the final stages of World War II.
+Established in the requisitioned Sigmaringen Castle in southwestern Germany, it was created after the German military evacuated key Vichy officials, including Marshal Philippe Pétain and other collaborators, to avoid capture by advancing Allied forces.
+Though coerced into relocation, Pétain and ex-Prime Minister Pierre Laval refused to cooperate, leaving leadership to figures like Fernand de Brinon and Marcel Déat, who sought to maintain a semblance of legitimacy.

+Designated as an extraterritorial French enclave by Nazi Germany, the commission hosted Axis embassies and operated propaganda outlets but struggled with internal dysfunction and harsh living conditions for its 6,000 residents, including soldiers, forced laborers, and prominent collaborationist writers like Louis-Ferdinand Céline.
+The enclave's existence ended with the Allied capture of Sigmaringen in April 1945, marking the collapse of the Vichy regime's final remnants.
+The enclave remains a controversial symbol of wartime collaboration and has been the subject of historical analysis and cultural depictions.

 History

 Background

 Nazi Germany invaded France in May 1940 during the early part of World War II.
 The Armistice of 22 June 1940 ended hostilities, dividing France into two zones: an Occupied zone in the north and west, and a nominally "free zone" (Zone libre) in the south and east.
 Known officially as the "French State", the Zone libre became known as the "Vichy regime" for the location of its nominal capital.
 The regime was headed by Marshal Philippe Pétain, who was given full powers to control the regime.
 In November 1942, the Zone libre was also occupied by the Germans, in response to the landing of the Allies in North Africa.
 Vichy lost its military force, but continued to exercise jurisdiction over most of Metropolitan France until the gradual collapse of the Vichy regime following the Allied invasion in June 1944 and the ongoing liberation of France.